 If you do not know where to publish the article, consult:

 - The magazines with the greatest impact on Web of Science, Scopus, Google Scholar o IBRA

-- The main scientific-technical publishing houses: Elsevier, Knight, IEEE, etc.
+- The main scientific-technical publishing houses: Elsevier, Springer, IEEE, etc.

 - Open access journals in the directory DOAJ or the selection of magazines for themed areas in open access and with impact factor.

-- The magazines indexed in the databases that take into account the different organisms in the processes of accreditation and evaluation.
+- Magazines indexed at databases that take into account the different organisms in the processes of accreditation and evaluation.

 Once selected the magazine where you will present your article, follow the instructions by the authors.
 Instructions may vary in the titles of the same publisher.